Washington Spirit

-The Washington Spirit is an American professional soccer club based in the Washington, D.C. metropolitan area that participates in the National Women's Soccer League (NWSL).
+The Washington Spirit are an American professional soccer team based in Washington, D.C. that competes in the National Women's Soccer League (NWSL).
 It is a continuation of the D.C.
-United Women of the W-League and continues to field both an amateur WPSL team and a youth team, both under the Spirit name.
+United Women of the W-League and continues to field both an amateur Women's Premier Soccer League (WPSL) team and a youth team, both under the Spirit name.
+The team has reached the NWSL Championship four times (2016, 2021, 2024, and 2025), winning once in 2021.